 Stockholm is known for its iconic colourful houses, imposing Royal Palace, charming quayside, and historic old town which, with its narrow cobblestone streets and elegant architecture, looks like it’s straight out of a storybook.
 While the Swedish capital itself isn’t exactly a hidden gem, a certain part of it is.

-Located just east of Stockholm, the Stockholm Archipelago is the largest archipelago in Sweden and the second-largest in the Baltic Sea, and is home to nearly 30,000 islands and islets.
-Known locally as Skärgården, this discrete spot is popular with well-heeled locals, yet it remains delightfully untouched by international travellers.
+Located just east of Stockholm, the Stockholm Archipelago is the largest archipelago in Sweden and the second-largest in the Baltic Sea.
+It’s home to nearly 30,000 islands and islets.
+Called ‘Skärgården’ by Swedes, this discrete spot is popular with well-heeled locals, yet it remains delightfully untouched by international travellers.

-You can visit the tiny village of Landsort on the island of Öja, where you can admire the oldest lighthouse in Sweden.
-Then, explore uninhabited wooded islets and hike over rocky cliffs and along sandy beaches – you’ll feel like you’re the only person in the world.
+Visit the tiny village of Landsort on the island of Öja, where you can admire the oldest lighthouse in Sweden.
+Then, explore uninhabited wooded islets and traverse rocky cliffs and sandy beaches – you’ll feel like the only person in the world.

 Final thoughts…

-The world is big, beautiful, and staggeringly diverse, and there are still vast areas that are virtually untouched by tourism.
+The world is big, beautiful, and staggeringly diverse, and there are still vast areas virtually untouched by tourism.

 From magnificent Andean lakes and Senegalese beaches to Ethiopian mountains and Middle Eastern oases, these destinations all offer something different – but what they have in common is that they’ll offer you a truly unique holiday experience.